sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 ```
 Remember to replace YOUR_QUAY_USERNAME with your Quay username!

+Have a look at the dry run output.
+Does it make sense what it will do?

-If all looks well, then execute the command:
+If all looks well, then execute the command without the dry run:

 ```
 oc new-app quay.io/YOUR_QUAY_USERNAME/flask-vote-app:latest --name vote-app
 ```

 It can take a while to pull the image for the first time, especially if you are running OpenShift on your laptop and downloading over a shared Internet connection.
 But, if you already have the centos image layers cached in OpenShift, then the download should be a lot faster.
-After pulling the image from quay.io, the deployment config object will automatically launch it into a vote-app pod.
+After pulling the image from quay.io, the DeploymentConfig object will automatically launch it into a vote-app pod.

 Check what's happening with the following command.